 Unfortunately, because we went in October, the first two days of our trek were super cloudy and most of the peaks and best views were obscured.

 If you go in the high season in June, July, and August, it’s winter in Peru and the coldest months of the year.
 Temperatures will definitely be lower and nights will be cold, but you will also be rewarded with clear skies, dry weather, and sunshine every day.

 Our Experience Solo Hiking Santa Cruz

-I read a lot of reviews of various agencies about the trek, and they were so hit or miss.
-I really didn’t want to end up ruining the trip I was so looking forward to because the food was terrible and I was starving the whole time, or the equipment was dirty or left us freezing all night.
+I read a lot of reviews of various agencies who run the trek, and they were so hit or miss.
+I was worried I would end up ruining the trip by choosing a bad agency.
+Then all my memories would be about how food was terrible and I was starving the whole time, or the equipment was dirty or left us freezing all night.

 Day One – A Flat Start – 5 Hours Hiking